 Michael Strauss was born and raised in California, California.
-He attended California High School, then received an undergraduate degree in history from UC Berkeley.
+He attended Ventura High School, then received an undergraduate degree in history from UC Berkeley.
 Michael went to law school at Wake Forest University.

 Michael has focused his practice on plaintiffs’ employment law.
 He regularly handles wage and hour cases, such as cases for unpaid overtime.
 Michael appears regularly in Labor Commissioner conferences and hearings.
 He has extensive knowledge of the intricacies of the California Labor Code.